mekdie/MekdieJack/README.md

 - Added logic where dealer loses if its card exceeds 21
 - Remove unnecessary code
 - Change restart button text to 'Play again' after the game finishes

+*Version 1.0.7 Early DevNote:*
+- Added sample favicon icon from favicon.io
+- Added green background colour
+- Added box and shadows for the playing screen in the middle
+- Added randomizer for dealer's
+- Minor bug

+*Version 1.0.8 Early DevNote:*
+- Added minor layout adjustment for mobile (767px);
+- Added print function for easy debug
 - Next:
-    - Add Randomizer between dealer's threshold either 16-17-18-19
+    - Add Randomizer between dealer's threshold either 16-17-18-19 [done]
-    - Giving percentage chance of getting certain cards to win or lose for both player and AI
+    - Giving percentage chance of getting certain cards to win or lose for both player and AI [on progress]
+    - BUG: make the initial card can't be 11 and 11 or more than 21
+    - giving gradual chance for card draw (e.g. increased chance starting from 10,11,12,13, etc...)
+    - CHECK THE PERCENTAGE (testing) [on progress]
     - Add Betting or Score system
     - Design refinement
     - Swal confirmation box
     - Add more menus like about, how to play, etc.

-*Version 1.0.7 Early DevNote:*
+*Version 1.0.9 Early DevNote:*
-- Added sample favicon icon from favicon.io
-- Added green background colour
-- Added box and shadows for the playing screen in the middle
-- Added randomizer for dealer's
-- Minor bug fixes